 Autism is a complex neurodevelopment condition.
 Early intervention is key to helping children with autism.
 The Early Start Denver Model, or ESDM, is an intervention for young children with autism.
-Certified ESDM therapists deliver the ESDM and we are proud to offer this early intervention to our families.
+Certified ESDM therapists deliver the ESDM and this is our choice of early intervention for our families.

 What are ESDM and ABA?